 Franklin, Columbia, & Scenic U.S. 31

-Franklin is 20 miles south of Nashville; Columbia is 46 miles south of Nashville.
+Franklin is 20 miles south of Nashville; Stones River National Battlefield is 32 miles from Franklin.
+Columbia is 46 miles south of Nashville.

-Getting There -- The start of the scenic section of U.S. 31 is in Brentwood, at exit 74 off I-65.
+GETTING THERE—The start of the scenic section of U.S. 31 is in Brentwood, at exit 74 off I-65.
 Alternatively, you can take I-65 straight to Franklin (exit 65) and then take U.S. 31 back north to Nashville.
-From Columbia, you can head back north on U.S. 31, take U.S. 412/Tenn.
-99 east to I-65, or head west on Tenn.
-50 to the Natchez Trace Parkway.
-This latter road is a scenic highway administered by the National Park Service.

-Exploring Franklin -- At the visitor center -- housed in a former doctor's office built in 1839 -- you can pick up information about various historic sites around the area, including a map to the historic homes along U.S. 31 and a self-guided walking-tour map of Franklin.
-A 15-block area of downtown and quite a few other buildings around town have been listed on the National Register of Historic Places.
-Today, nearly the entire town has been restored -- both commercial buildings around the central square and residential buildings in surrounding blocks -- giving the town a charming 19th-century air.
-The best thing to do in Franklin is just stroll around admiring the restored buildings, browsing through the many antiques stores and malls.
-In addition to downtown antiques malls, there are others at the I-65 interchange.
+At the visitor center—housed in a former doctor’s office built in 1839—you can pick up information about various historic sites, including a map to the historic homes along U.S. 31 and a self-guided walking-tour map.
+A 15-block area of downtown is listed on the National Register of Historic Places, and nearly the entire town has been restored—both commercial buildings on the square and residential buildings in surrounding blocks—so the town has a charming 19th-century air.
+The best thing to do in Franklin is just stroll around.

 With its distinctive red-and-yellow spiral tower, the museum is an eye-catching oddity within clear view of the interstate.
 Inside, the museum's 110,000 square feet of displays, videos, photos, and memorabilia are enough to keep speed-enthusiasts salivating.
 Of course, the real showstoppers are the dozens of Corvette models and concept cars.
 Across the street is the Corvette Assembly Plant, which also offers tours.